gamecreature/QtAwesome/README.md

-# QtAwesome - Font Awesome support for Qt applications
+# QtAwesome - Font Awesome for Qt Applications

 QtAwesome is a library to add [Font Awesome](http://fortawesome.github.io/Font-Awesome/) icons to your [Qt application](http://qt-project.org/).